-- Prudential Indicators. - > Treasury Management Strategy including Annual Investment Strategy. - Investments: - > Investment transactions during the year including any transaction-related costs - cash and bank balances at year end - > Short-term investments at year end - Long-term investments at year end (including investments in associates and joint ventures) by asset type, including unrealised gains or losses at year end - > calculation of (i) interest received (ii) accrued interest - actual interest received - External fund manager valuations including investment income schedule and movement in capital values, transaction confirmations received (if any) - Basis of valuation of investments - Evidence of existence and title to investments (e.g. Custodian's Reports; FRAG-21 report from Custodian. - Schedule of any investments in companies together with their latest financial statements); statement of transactions between the company and the Council. - Cash Flow: - > Reconciliation of the movement in cash to the movement in net debt - Cash inflows and outflows (in respect of long-term financing) - Cash inflows and outflows (in respect of purchase/sale of long-term investments) - Net increase/decrease in (i) short-term loans (ii) short-term deposits (iii) other liquid resources
+- Investment transactions during the year including any transaction-related costs - cash and bank balances at year end - Short-term investments at year end - ➤ Long-term investments at year end (including investments in associates and joint ventures) by asset type, including unrealised gains or losses at year end - > calculation of (i) interest received (ii) accrued interest - actual interest received - External fund manager valuations including investment income schedule and movement in capital values, transaction confirmations received (if any) - Basis of valuation of investments - Evidence of existence and title to investments (e.g. Custodian's Reports - Schedule of any investments in companies together with their latest financial statements); statement of transactions between the company and the Council.

+· Cash Flow:

+- Reconciliation of the movement in cash to the movement in net debt - Cash inflows and outflows (in respect of long-term financing) - Cash inflows and outflows (in respect of purchase/sale of long-term investments) - Net increase/decrease in (i) short-term loans (ii) short-term deposits (iii) other liquid resources